ansible/ansible-documentation/docs/docsite/rst/community/contributing_maintained_collections.rst

 Deciding where your contribution belongs
 =========================================

 We welcome contributions to Ansible-maintained collections.
-Because these collections are part of a downstream supported Red Hat product, the criteria for contribution, testing, and release may be higher than other community collections.
-The related community collections (such as ``community.general`` and ``community.network``) have less-stringent requirements and are a great place for new functionality that may become part of the Ansible-maintained collection in a future release.
+Because these collections are part of a downstream-supported Red Hat product, the criteria for contribution, testing, and release may be higher than other community collections.
+The related community collections (such as ``community.general`` and ``community.network``) have less stringent requirements and are a great place for new functionality that may become part of the Ansible-maintained collection in a future release.

 The following scenarios use the ``arista.eos`` to help explain when to contribute to the Ansible-maintained collection, and when to propose your change or idea to the related community collection: